cmbata1/music-generation-project/README.md

 </details>

 ### Additional Analysis
+See notebooks/02_training for detailed training logs and model analysis.
 See notebooks/03_generation.ipynb for edge‑case behavior (repeated‑note, single‑token, random seeds).

 ### Individual Contributions
 This project was completed individually.